-Mary: Yeah, it does sound repetitive but that's normal in your line of work.
+Mary: Yeah, it does sound repetitive but that's your kind of job.
 When you are bored, you get depressed.
 And that's not good.
 I think finding new ways to make it exciting will be very good for you.